cinnyb2/resume/README.md

-# Current resume as of March 14, 2022
+# Current resume as of August 9, 2022